gavinlyonsrepo/bashmultitool/README.md

 5) yes-NO y/N prompt
 6) Anykey to continue prompt

-7) Check website up
+7) Check if a website is up
 8) Spinner Animation for long non-verbose commands

 9) Check package installed
 10) Linux distro family checker
 11) Set text editor $EDITOR if not set

-12) Make formated directory
+12) Make and enter a formated directory
 13) check if directory exists and empty

-14) integer input check
+14) integer user input check
-15) alphabet input check
+15) alphabet user input check
-16) alpha input numeric check
+16) alphanumeric user input check

 For full details see
 Features.md in documentation section